15 Places To Flip Unwanted Items for Profit

 This is ideal for those who have enormous amounts of items to get rid of and have a house they can do this out of.
 This requires a lot of planning and organization to maximize your sales.

-For more information on organizing a garage sale, take a look at How to Organize a Garage Sale.
+For more information on organizing a garage sale, look at How to Organize a Garage Sale.

 2. Flea Market